About the Life Course Data Initiative

 Pilot Life Course Data Initiative

-The pilot Life Course Data Initiative (LCDI) is being delivered, over the period 2023-24 to 2026-27, in partnership between the ABS and the Australian Capital Territory (ACT) Government and with South Australia (SA) through the SA Government and University of Adelaide’s BetterStart.
+The Life Course Data Initiative (LCDI) pilot is being delivered by the ABS, in partnership with the Australian Capital Territory (ACT) Government, South Australian (SA) Government and University of Adelaide’s BetterStart.
+The pilot runs from 2023-24 to 2026-27.

 Key progress highlights

-Progress has been made in developing the pilot Life Course Dataset through safely linking the existing Person Level Integrated Data Asset (PLIDA) to selected new datasets and developing methodological enhancements to enable analysis of experiences over the life course.
+The pilot Life Course Dataset is being made through safely linking the comprehensive Person Level Integrated Data Asset (PLIDA) to various new datasets, including from ACT and SA, as well as methodological enhancements for analysis of people’s experiences over their life course.

-The ABS has been consulting with its partners and with a range of experts to inform research and data priorities related to disadvantage.
-ABS statistical products are being developed to support a better understanding of children's experiences and outcomes across Australia.
-Products will be released progressively from late 2025.
+The ABS has been working with its LCDI partners and with a range of experts to inform research and data priorities related to life course outcomes and disadvantage.
+Methodological information papers about the Life Course Dataset are now available.
+Further ABS statistics are being developed to support a better understanding of children's experiences and outcomes across Australia and will be released from 2026.

-Two ABS Community Data Liaison Officers (CDLOs) are engaging with community-led or place-based projects to understand data needs and put more data in the hands of communities.
+Two ABS Community Data Liaison Officers (CDLOs) are partnering with community-led and place-based projects to help communities obtain and interpret the data they need.

 Overview

-The Treasury and Department of Social Services are leading the implementation of the Targeting Entrenched Disadvantage package, with a focus on intergenerational disadvantage and improving child and family wellbeing.
+The Commonwealth Treasury and Department of Social Services are leading the implementation of the Targeting Entrenched Disadvantage package, with a focus on intergenerational disadvantage, community outcomes and improving child and family wellbeing.

 As part of the commitment to Targeting Entrenched Disadvantage, the Australian Bureau of Statistics (ABS) received funding to deliver the Life Course Data Initiative (LCDI) pilot over four years from July 2023.
-The ABS in collaboration with its partners will create an evidence-base, bringing together data from a range of early childhood, health and community services, and associated data insights, to inform long term policy responses to address disadvantage.
-The LCDI focuses on addressing evidence gaps about the early years of Australians’ lives, particularly ages 0-14 years, to better understand and target disadvantage.
+The ABS is working with its partners to create an evidence base, bringing together data from a range of early childhood, health and community services, and associated data insights, to inform long term policy responses to address disadvantage.
+The LCDI focuses on addressing evidence gaps about the early years of Australians’ lives, particularly ages 0-14 years, to better understand and address disadvantage.

 The LCDI is expected to help:

-The ABS is consulting with a range of experts to inform research and data priorities related to disadvantage.
-Stakeholders have expressed the importance of considering cross-domain life course outcomes with a focus on both wellbeing and disadvantage.
+The ABS is talking with a range of experts including policy makers, community organisations and researchers to help shape research and data priorities related to disadvantage.
+Stakeholders have said it is important to consider outcomes across different areas of life, with a focus on both improving wellbeing and alleviating disadvantage.

 Pilot partnership

-The LCDI pilot is being delivered in partnership between the ABS and the Australian Capital Territory (ACT) Government and with South Australia (SA) through the SA Government and University of Adelaide’s BetterStart.
+The LCDI pilot is being delivered by the ABS, in partnership with the Australian Capital Territory (ACT) Government, South Australian (SA) Government and University of Adelaide’s BetterStart.
+The pilot runs from 2023-24 to 2026-27.

-Over the four-year pilot, the ABS is working with the partners, across all aspects of the pilot LCDI, including data integration and broader data sharing, governance processes, research and understanding community data needs.
+Over the four-year pilot, the ABS is working with the partners, across all aspects of the pilot LCDI, including data integration and data sharing, governance, research and understanding community data needs.
 This will include safely linking a range of ACT and SA datasets to the Person Level Integrated Data Asset (PLIDA) and building research partnerships to demonstrate its value in addressing disadvantage.

 Key deliverables of the LCDI